fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/data-engine-api.md

 ### Create

-The code to sort columns of a tabular data is given below:
+The code to create instance of `SortColumn` class is shown below:

+> This instance will be used to sort more than one column of a tabular data.

 ```
 SortColumn model = new SortColumn {